 All the same, Argento’s signature directorial approach is played to the hilt, with flawlessly engaging photography throughout (yeah, that head down the shaft is… well… you’ll see), although why he chooses to shoot his own daughter topless is a curiosity best not speculated upon ’round these parts.

 Blurbs-of-interest: Argento’s other slasher-esque films include Deep Red, Opera, Phenomena (a.k.a.
-Creepers), Sleepless, and Tenebrae; Brad Dourif was the voice of Chucky in all Child’s Play films to date, and is also in Chain Letter, Color of Night, Dead Scared, Urban Legend, and both of Rob Zombie’s Halloween movies.
+Creepers), Sleepless, and Tenebrae; Brad Dourif was the voice of Chucky in all original run Child’s Play films and the TV series, and is also in Chain Letter, Color of Night, Dead Scared, Urban Legend, and both of Rob Zombie’s Halloween movies.